brandonbloom/jseg/README.md

 ### lookup(field, value)

-Gets an object by a unique field value.
+Gets an object by a unique field string value.
 See schema.

+Returns null if no entity exists.

 ### destroy(lid)